Learn Indices Courses

 Some traders also refer to these levels as support and resistance lines.
 The concepts of support and resistance levels refers to price levels where it's difficult & hard for price break through & move beyond these levels.

-At these levels traders are likely to perceive the price of the indices instrument as being cheap or as being expensive.
+At these levels, traders are likely to view the price of the indices instrument as either inexpensive or expensive.

 Support